-To sell or not to sell?
+House prices in France – to sell or not to sell?

-If you’re going to be moving your capital back to the UK, that ‘right time’ will depend on EURGBP exchange rate.
+If you’re going to be moving your capital back to the UK, that ‘right time’ will depend on the EURGBP exchange rate.
 The ups and downs of this can pose a risk but they can also represent a great opportunity.

-How to choose an estate agent in France
+Using an estate agent in France

 Estate agent fees in France are among the highest in Europe, but there’s room to haggle and even less to play hard-boules.

 The commission can be anything from 4% to 12%.
 Only estate agents with a carte professionnelle are permitted to sell properties, although there are also agents commerciaux who are endorsed by registered agents.

-As in the UK, fees will depend on whether you get a single agent to sell your home or engage several to increase your chances.
+Like in the UK, agent fees will depend on whether you get a single agent to sell your home or engage several to increase your chances.
 Who pays the estate agent fees is also up for grabs in France – it can be the seller or the buyer, with agents keen to promote themselves as being ‘at no cost to you’.
 In reality, however, a buyer will only swallow those fees if you knock them off the house price.

 A few sites worth checking out are:

-These surveys, named the Dossier de Diagnostic Technique (DDT) and include a healthcheck for asbestos and lead, termites and electrical wiring.
-There’s even one required for septic tanks – something not to be sniffed at.
+These surveys, named the Dossier de Diagnostic Technique (DDT) include a healthcheck for asbestos and lead, termites and electrical wiring.
+There’s even one required for septic tanks, so the DDT is certainly not to be sniffed at.

 Know about notaries?

 Notaires are Government-appointed officials and they are involved in every house sale in France.
 They effectively do the job of the conveyancing solicitor.
 They check and rubberstamp the paperwork and make sure that all taxes are paid and that the deal is registered nationally.
-One notaire will usually act for both the seller and the buyer – a notion that take a bit of getting used to.
+One notaire will usually act for both the seller and the buyer – a notion that takes a bit of getting used to.

 Once you sell and the contract is signed, the buyer has a ten-day cooling off period.
 That doesn’t apply to the seller who is bound by the terms of the contract.

-Capital gains tax on French property sales
+Capital gains tax and social charges on French property sales